canberkaslan/ansibled047/README.md

 ansible-playbook -v playbook.yml -> Verbose logs ( you can increase log level with vv, vvv, vvvv)

 ansible-playbook playbook.yml -K -> Become password(for users which you set for become user)

+ignore_errors=yes -> ignore errors at tasks in yaml file